Peking University Shenzhen Graduate School: Infrastructure

+Online resources

 University Town of Shenzhen Library offers online resources including subscription various databases such as ProQuest-ABI/INFORM, EconLit, Ebrary, MyiLibrary, ScienceDirect-Elsevier, Factiva and provide complete access to American Economic Association journals, Journal of Finance, Harvard Business Review back volumes etc.

-The Peking University HSBC Business School subscribes to Wharton School's Wharton Research and Data Services network and all its allied databases such as Compustat, CRSP.
+The Peking University HSBC Business School subscribes to Wharton Research and Data Services network from the Wharton School and all its allied databases such as Compustat.
 The school also has access to EconLit, Bloomberg Data and Wind data and CSMAR databases.
 Students also have access to the online resources of Peking University main campus website in Beijing.